 Cousin Toby, The son of Rachelle and Bob

-A collection of photos I took while on assignment in Guatemala.
+A collection of photos I took while on assignment for Marquette University in La Garrucha, Guatemala.
 I had the opportunity to take the family portraits for a small Mayan farming community.
 One of the best photography experiences I've ever had.

 I was commissioned by 800ceoread to create a poster inspired by The Monk and the Riddle by Randy Komisar.
 One of "The 100 Best Business Books of All Time" reviewed by Jack Covert and Todd Sattersten.